ARMmbed/workshop-mbed-connect-asia-lights/instructions.md

 1. Attach the following components to the Grove shield:
     * LED to Grove `D6` (to INPUT port on LED).
     * Accelerometer to any Grove `I2C` port.
-1. Connect the K64F board to your computer.
+1. Connect the K64F board to your computer, use the USB port **left** from the Ethernet port (OpenSDA).
 1. Plug in an Ethernet cable to the K64F board.
 1. The board mounts as a mass-storage device (like a USB drive).
 Verify that you can see it (the drive name will be MBED).
 1. Double-click on `mbed.htm` - you'll be redirected to the [K64F platform page](https://developer.mbed.org/platforms/FRDM-K64F/).